sbalcombe/stuartbalcombe/src/pages/a/understanding-customer-problems/index.md

 *Hey { first name },*

-*I saw that you were using { product/service } to handle payments for your { product/service } and I was hoping I could bug your for 10 minutes to ask you a few questions.
+*I saw that you were using { product/service } to handle payments for your { product/service } and I was hoping I could bug you for 10 minutes to ask you a few questions.
 I've got nothing to sell, just wanted to hear about your experience with { product/service }.*

 *Let me know – thanks!*